shopnearn/shopearnpro/shopearn-cart/dbtables/SCHEMA.md

 The following Access Patterns are defined for the application.

+1. Display rewards for user
+2. Calculate reward distribution
-1. Get user profile
+3. Get user profile
-2. Get the list of last N orders for user
+4. Get the list of last N orders for user
-3. Display bonuses for user
-4. Get a single order with all its items by id
+5. Get a single order with all its items by id

 ## Database Index Schema